Robotic Models Will Make Debut During London Fashion Week

 When London Fashion Week starts this year, there will be something new on the runway: robots showing some of a Los Angeles designer’s collection.

-Los Angeles–based designer Honee is collaborating with Silicon Valley’s OhmniLabs and its subsidiary Kambria to bring robots to the runway for the first time in the event’s history.
+Los Angeles–based designer Honee is collaborating with Silicon Valley’s OhmniLabs and Kambria to bring robots to the runway for the first time in the event’s history.

 The House of Honee runwayshows will have 22 human models and four robotic counterparts from OhmniLabs showcasing designs during the House of iKons–produced event scheduled for Sept.
 15 at the Millennium Gloucester London Hotel.